sophiacode/DetectDGA/README.md

 # DetectDGA

-Some classifiers for detecting DGA.
+Some classifiers for DGA detection.